RTimal/wikipedia-image-search/README.md

 Features

-- Discover new images from Wikipedia
+- Discover new images on Wikipedia
 - Search for images
 - Guess what an image is about and check your answer.